 - 1/2 teaspoon baking soda

 - Preheat oven to 350-f.
-Spray one 9x5-inch loaf pan with floured cooking spray, or grease and flour the pan; set aside.
+Spray one 9×5-inch loaf pan with floured cooking spray, or grease and flour the pan; set aside.

-- In a large bowl, add the the first eight ingredients, through nutmeg, and whisk to combine.
+- In a large bowl, add the the first eight ingredients and whisk to combine.

-- Add the flour, baking powder, baking soda, optional salt, and fold with spatula or stir gently with a spoon until just combined; don't over mix.
+- Add the flour, baking powder, baking soda, optional salt, and stir gently until just combined; don’t over mix.